SuperQA-ai/developer-hub/CONTRIBUTING.md

 ## Markdown Tutorial

-HDH is powered by [Markdown](https://daringfireball.net/projects/markdown/).
-Take a look at a [sample MD page](http://developer.superqa.io/docs/hdh/hdh-docusaurus-sandbox) showing off several MD features that are supported on HDH.
+SuperQA Developer Hub is powered by [Markdown](https://daringfireball.net/projects/markdown/).
+All documentation is written using standard Markdown with MDX support for React components.

 ## Additional metadata